Skip to content

 });

-Part 5 — Exploration (remaining time)
+Part 6 — Exploration (remaining time)

 5.1 Add a back arrow to EditNoteActivity: in AndroidManifest.xml, add android:parentActivityName=".MainActivity" to the EditNoteActivity entry.

 5.3 Add note creation date: instead of List<String>, use a List<String[]> where [0] is the text and [1] is the date (new SimpleDateFormat("dd/MM HH:mm").format(new Date())).
-Display the date in noteIndex TextView.
+Display the date in the noteIndex TextView.

 Deliverable